wborgeaud/ctf-writeups/GoogleCTF2019/drive-to-the-target/DriveToTheTarget.md

     x = req.get(url,params=params)

     give_me_flag = re.findall(r'CTF{.*?}',x.text)
-    if give_me_flag:
+    if give_me_flag: # Is the flag in the response? print(give_me_flag[0])
-        print(give_me_flag[0])
         break

-    if 'You are getting away' in x.text: while True:
-            la, lo = random.choice([-1,0,1]), random.choice([-1,0,1])
+    if 'You are getting away' in x.text: # If we are moving away... while True: # Change the direction to a random (non-zero) one. la, lo = random.choice([-1,0,1]), random.choice([-1,0,1])
             if la*lo != 0:
                 break
-    time.sleep(0.2)
+    time.sleep(0.2) # Sleep to avoid going too fast.
 ```
 This script takes very small steps (too avoid the `This is too fast` message).
 We're starting somewhere in the UK, so if the target is, e.g., in Hawaii, it will never finish.
 But anyway, it's worth a shot so I let it run in the background.